rackerlabs/support-how-to/content/cloud-backup/cloud-backup-agent-logging-basics.md

       </root>
     </log4j:configuration>

-For information about how to locate the **log4cxx.xml** configuration file on Windows or Linux, see "Locations of Cloud Backup agent files."
+For information about how to locate the **log4cxx.xml** configuration file on Windows or Linux, see the "Locations of Cloud Backup agent files" section of this article.

 ### Agent logging operations

 The Cloud Backup agent stores troubleshooting information in a *primary log file* and a series of up to 12 *rollover log files*.
 When logging capacity is reached, the primary log file is rolled over to a rollover log file, and a new primary log file is started.
-As more more logs are rolled over to the point that the maximum number of rollover logs is reached, the oldest rollover log file is deleted.
+As more logs are rolled over to the point that the maximum number of rollover logs is reached, the oldest rollover log file is deleted.

 The rollover log files have a maximum size, and a maximum number of rollover logs are stored on a server.
 These limits help to prevent logs from filling up the cache volume (often the system volume) of the server.

 ### Logging modes

 To ensure that the logs are recording the correct information, you might need to modify the configuration file for your agent and set the appropriate *level value*.
-The available logging modes that you can specify for the level value are as follows:
+You can specify one of the following logging modes for the level value:

--   OFF - Turn logging off.
+-   **OFF**: Turns logging off.
--   FATAL - Log very severe errors that will cause the application to stop running.
+-   **FATAL**: Logs very severe errors that cause the application to stop running.
--   ERROR - Log all error events, even those that might still allow the application to continue running.
+-   **ERROR**: Logs all error events, even those that might still allow the application to continue running.
--   WARN - Log warnings of potentially harmful situations.
+-   **WARN**: Logs warnings of potentially harmful situations.
--   INFO - Log informational messages that highlight the progress of the application.
+-   **INFO**: Logs informational messages that highlight the progress of the application.
     This is the default logging mode for the Cloud Backup agent.
--   DEBUG - Log fine-grained informational events to assist in troubleshooting.
+-   **DEBUG**: Logs fine-grained informational events to assist in troubleshooting.
--   TRACE - Log even more fine-grained informational events than DEBUG mode.
--   ALL - Turn on all logging.

-**Note:** TRACE and ALL are equivalent values.
+-   **TRACE**: Turns on all logging.
+This mode generates a very large number of log lines, especially for larger backups.
+If `MaxFileSize` (the maximum size for each rollover log file) is set too low, trace information early in a backup or restore operation might roll off before you're able to look at it.
+Some experimentation might be necessary to know how large to set this size.
+-   **ALL**: Same as TRACE.

 ### Trace-level debugging

 The TRACE logging mode increases the risk of losing older log information because of the large volume of data written to the logs in this mode.
 The volume of data depends on what operations are running, how long they run, and so on.
 Under certain conditions, TRACE logging might write hundreds or even thousands of lines per second to the logs.

 Sometimes troubleshooting the agent requires running the TRACE log mode for a long time.
 When this happens, some information that Rackspace Support needs might be overwritten before it can be captured.
 In such cases, you must increase the values of the `MaxFileSize` and `MaxBackupIndex` parameters for the agent logs.
+The following list provides descriptions of these parameters:

--  The `MaxFileSize` parameter specifies the maximum size of each rollover log file.
+-  `MaxFileSize`: This parameter specifies the maximum size of each rollover log file.
 The maximum value is `unlimited` (limited only by the size of the free space on the volume where the cache files reside).

--  The `MaxBackupIndex` parameter specifies the number of rollover log files.
+-  `MaxBackupIndex`: This parameter specifies the number of rollover log files.
 The maximum value is `12`.

 In the following example **log4cxx.xml** configuration file, these values are set higher than the default values:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE log4j:configuration SYSTEM "log4j.dtd"[]>